shripal17/BuildNotifier/README.md

 ## Features
 - View/Save Build Logs Directly
+- View both Full or Error Logs from within the app
 - Build Logs are Formatted for better readability (keywords like note, error, warning are highlighted)
 - View, Sort, Search and Delete Notifications
 - Smooth and crisp animations in the app